Title

 The Philippine Coast Guard mandates strict guidelines for vessel movement during tropical storms and typhoons, requiring ships to seek shelter when Public Storm Warning Signals are issued, ensuring safety and environmental protection.

-The Circular applies to all vessels operating within the territorial jurisdiction of the Philippines, except tugboats assisting docking or undocking, government-operated vessels, and commercial vessels called by the PCG for specific search and rescue operations.
+It applies to all vessels operating within the Philippines’ territorial jurisdiction, except tugboats purposely used for docking/undocking, government-operated vessels, and commercial vessels called by the PCG for a specific search and rescue operation.

-Detention is the act of preventing ships from leaving port due to violations or conditions presenting danger to the ships, persons on board, or harm to the marine environment.
+Detention is the act of preventing ships from leaving port due to violations or conditions presenting danger to the ships/people onboard and/or harm to the marine environment.

-Mandatory Sheltering refers to the obligation of a vessel underway, after departure without prohibition under a PSWS, to proceed immediately to the nearest port or shelter area if a PSWS is raised along its route or destination that disallows continuing the voyage.
+It means that a vessel, while underway after departing with no prohibition under a certain PSWS, is automatically obligated to proceed to the nearest port or sheltering area if a PSWS is raised along its routes or destination that already disallows continuing its regular voyage.

-Twice the amount of the applicable fine is imposed if a vessel allowed to sail for sheltering has intentionally taken passengers or deviated from the intent of taking shelter.
+Twice the amount of the applicable fine shall be imposed on any vessel allowed to sail for taking shelter but intentionally taken passengers or deviated from the intent of taking shelter.

-The Circular takes effect fifteen (15) days after publication in the Official Gazette or a newspaper of general circulation.
+It takes effect fifteen (15) days after completion of publication in the Official Gazette or in a newspaper of general circulation.

 Analyze Cases Smarter, Faster